MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-end-to-end-observability.md

 ## Troubleshooting

-While Measuring and Monitoring allows us to observe and predict the system behavior, compare it to the defined expectations and ultimately detect existing or potential issues, the Troubleshooting lets identify and locate the cause of the issue.
+Measuring and Monitoring allows us to observe and predict the system behavior, compare it to the defined expectations and ultimately detect existing or potential issues.
+The Troubleshooting, on the other hand, lets identify and locate the cause of the issue.

 ### Basic Troubleshooting

 The Commit level workbook gives a lot of detailed information about the device health.
-That includes resources consumption at the module and device level, message latency, frequency, QLen, etc. In many cases this information may help locate the root of the issue.
+That includes resources consumption at the module and device level, message latency, frequency, QLen, etc. In many cases, this information may help locate the root of the issue.

 In this tutorial all parameters of the trouble device look normal and it's not clear why the device sends messages less frequent than expected.
 This fact is also confirmed by the Messaging tab of the device-level workbook: